shriraam2007/First-Sem-Project/README.md

 ## 3. How to Run the Project

 ### Prerequisites
---Python 3 must be installed on your computer.
+-Python 3 must be installed on your computer.

 ### Steps
 1. Clone the repository